ArnobChowdhury/virtual_admin/README.md

 #### Create a company

 An user can create a company.
-This gives them a row in `Company` table and a row in `Employee`.
+This gives them a row in `Company` table and a row in `Employee` table.
 This also makes them an admin to this company.
 Send a POST request to http://127.0.0.1:8000/accounts/create-company/ .
 This endpoint expects company information and the employment information of the person creating the company.

 Authorization header example: